A big smile on my face this past June: I finished my exam to become a dive instructor!

 The evaluation goes as much about the personal knowledge and skills, as it does about how the course director conducted the IDC.
 It’s at the same time an exam for the student as for the teacher.

-The biggest enemy is the stress.
+The biggest enemy is stress.
 I know we were well prepared, ad we had taken enough time to go through all the stuff in class, pool, and ocean.
 But once I arrived in the IE, the nerves were there.
-It turned out however that the IDC is the hard part.
+It turned out, however, that the IDC is the hard part.
 The IE is a subset of what you learned.
 Some would say that “IE” stands for “It’s Easy” but that would not do justice to the process of IDC+IE.

 Why becoming a dive instructor?